 The project I described aims to increase medical students’ active engagement in research by supporting and motivating them towards considering research careers.
 With colleagues I have increased collaboration and networking within the College of Medicine in Swansea and the wider University and between healthcare companies and scientists so as to foster a more supportive and collaborative environment for students interested in research.

 Participation at AMEE as a poster presenter allowed me to share this initiative with 15 other delegates.
 The scheduled poster ‘session’ was entitled ‘Teaching and learning about research’ and was chaired by Zubair Amin with each delegate given 3 minutes to present and an allocated 2 minute question and answer opportunity.
 The chair encouraged collaborative discussions and many good practices were shared.
-There was a number of medical students presenting work in their capacity as the National Institute for Health and care Excellence (NICE representative for their school.
+There was a number of medical students presenting work in their capacity as the National Institute for Health and care Excellence (NICE) representative for their school.
 They were not aware that their school would have an INSPIRE representative and that they could work together.
 I was able to remedy this lack of useful information.

 Current INSPIRE activities at Swansea include: